-By following a few strategies, you can eliminate the pain that’s holding you back and return to proper running form.
+But, by following a few strategies, you can eliminate the pain that’s holding you back and return to proper running form.
 Use these six tips to revamp your preparations and mechanics to get off on the right foot while running.

 In this 2013 Medicine & Science in Sports and Exercise study, forefoot strikers produced less patellofemoral stress compared to heel strikers, suggesting that people with knee injuries may want to ease their way into the forefoot strike zone.

-Running speed consists of stride length and stride frequency so to get faster, you’ll need to increase either one of these variables, or both.
+Running speed consists of stride length and stride frequency, so to get faster you’ll need to increase either one of these variables (or both).

-Understriding is also counterproductive because you’ll just wind up wasting energy running too slow.
+Understriding is also counterproductive because you’ll just wind up wasting energy by running too slow.
 To increase stride length, improve strength and range of motion in your hips and legs.

-Running with proper form will lead to a stride length and frequency that coincide with a speed that your body is comfortable with.
+Running with proper form will lead to a stride length and frequency that coincide with a speed your body is comfortable with.

 Training your core can also improve running gait in those with previous ACL injuries, according to this 2012 Journal of Back and Musculoskeletal Rehabilitation report.
-Also, strengthen your glutes and hamstrings with exercises like glute ham raises and kettlebell swings for maximum joint protection during running, To better mimic running mechanics, focus on single-leg movements like split squats, lateral squats, and single-leg deadlifts.
+Also, strengthen your glutes and hamstrings with exercises like glute ham raises and kettlebell swings for maximum joint protection during running.
+To better mimic running mechanics, focus on single-leg movements like split squats, lateral squats, and single-leg deadlifts.

 If you’re serious about running, invest some time and money to get your gait analyzed.
 You’ll uncover all sorts of limitations and issues that you can correct and, eventually, run pain-free again.